swayne275/go-retry/README.md

 Builds off of the wonderful work of https://github.com/sethvargo/go-retry but adds additional functionality:

 TODO:
-- get exponential backoff working with reset
+- update this documentation with changes
-- update other backoffs to not panic, and update tests accordingly
+- update Int63n to not panic?
 - figure out if we can delete stuff (eg Constant() and the TODOs around that sort of function)
 - potentially update the import to be like go-backoff
 - split up into better package isolation
 - setup github actions to run tests?
 - tune up repeat.go to be useful
+- add tests around stuff in repeat.go
 - perhaps have repeat and retry be separate packages so each can have a Do method?

 ## Added features